aws-samples/serverless-samples/owasp-api-security-controls-demo/order/README.md

 Again, you can verify entries in DynamoDB table.

 3. Retrieve orders as user Paulo.
 The JWT tokens have an expiry of 60 minutes.
 If you run this command within 60 mins of executing step 2, you can use the same token.
-If not, rerun the `admin-initiate-auth` commands above to get new tokens.
+If not, rerun the `admin-initiate-auth` command in step 2 above to get new tokens.

 ```bash
 curl -H "Content-Type: application/json" \